June 12, 2020

 5. Receiving Regular Maintenance

 Your AC system is a complex system and a significant investment.
-Most AC systems have an average life span of 10 – 15 years, and a comprehensive maintenance plan can extend this life a few more years.
+Most AC systems have an average life span of 10 – 15 years, and a comprehensive maintenance plan, including regular inspections can extend this life a few more years.
 Regular maintenance will also keep your system running as optimally as possible.

-Preventive maintenance will not only help reduce energy usage and improve indoor air quality, but it will also lessen the chance of extensive repairs.
-Careful maintenance will keep components in good working order and catch issues early before they become large problems.
-A system that stays working is, of course, more efficient than one that is continually breaking down.
-The Cooling Company offers a cooling maintenance plan in Las Vegas that is performed by trained technicians for your peace of mind.
+Preventive maintenance, akin to regular cleaning of your house windows, will not only help reduce energy usage and improve indoor air quality, but it will also lessen the chance of extensive repairs.
+Careful maintenance of your air conditioners and thermostats will keep their components in good working order and catch issues early before they become large problems.
+The Cooling Company offers a cooling maintenance plan in Las Vegas, including professional installation and repair services, that is performed by trained technicians for your peace of mind.

 6. Having a Correctly Sized System

-Your air system needs to be the correct size for your building in order to run efficiently.
-You may think that with an AC system, the bigger, the better, but this is not the case.
+Your air system, just like the windows of your building, needs to be in the correct proportion to your building in order to run efficiently.
+You may think that with an air conditioner, the bigger, the better, but this is not the case.
 An air system that is too large will cycle off before it has completely cooled the home and then quickly cycle back on again.

-These short cycles will use more energy than running in longer intervals because of the power required to start the cycle.
-These short cycles also do not run long enough to remove the humidity as needed, resulting in uncomfortably damp indoor air.
+These short cycles are a bit like if your windows were to constantly be opened and closed; they will use more energy than remaining in a steady state.
+The short cycles of air conditioners do not run long enough to remove the humidity as needed, resulting in uncomfortably damp indoor air.

-An air system that is too small for your building will also have issues.
+In contrast, an air system that is too small for your building will feel as ineffective as trying to cool a hall with a single window.
 The unit will run for extended intervals as it attempts to cool or heat the home to the required temperature.
 This will result in higher energy costs and also lessen the life of your system.

 7. Cleaning the Drain Line

-Most AC systems will have a condensation drain line that takes care of draining away the moisture that has accumulated from the condensation formed from the cooling process.
+Most AC systems will have a condensation drain line, designed to act as an added layer of protection against moisture, similar to an air conditioner’s version of a window’s dirt track, draining away the moisture that has accumulated from the condensation formed from the cooling process.
 If the drain line is clogged, it can cause the water to back up or overflow the drain pan.

-A clogged drain line will cause the system to not be as effective in removing moisture, and it can also cause increased growth of biological compounds.
-If the water overflows the drain pan, then water damage can occur at the source.
-Always check the drain line and the pan during your annual maintenance tune-up.
+A clogged drain line in your air conditioner is equivalent to dirt and debris built up on your windows; it will cause the system to not be as effective in removing moisture, and it can also cause increased growth of biological compounds.
+Regular checks and cleaning, like washing the windows, are needed during your annual maintenance tune-up to prevent water damage from an overflowing drain pan.

 8. Inspecting the Ductwork

-The ductwork in your home is probably not something you think about very often.
-However, the ductwork needs maintenance and attention, just like other parts of your AC system.
-The ducts can develop small tears and leaks, which can become larger over time.
+The ductwork in your home is probably not something you think about very often, much like the hidden areas behind curtains and blinds.
+However, just like the hidden spaces, your ductworks need maintenance and attention.
+The ducts can develop small tears and leaks, which can become larger over time if not taken care of.

 The Cooling Company offers expert cooling and heating work in Las Vegas that includes most relevant air quality home services.
 Our trained and knowledgeable technicians can repair, install, and maintain your air system and improve your air quality.

-We offer ductwork inspections and can repair your ducts or install a new ductwork system.
-We also provide experienced cooling and heating services for commercial HVAC systems.
+We offer ductwork inspections, akin to making sure the windows in your home are secure and can repair or install a new ductwork system.
 If you would like to learn more about how you can have a fully optimized AC system, or if you need any type of heating or cooling services, give The Cooling Company a call today.